jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 ----------------------------

 - Only PSCI CPU\_ON and CPU\_OFF functions are supported
-- Booting Linux kernel from Secure EL2 is not supported on Armv8-R AArch64
+- Linux kernel does not support booting from secure EL2 on Armv8-R AArch64
-- Both VHE and non-VHE Linux-KVM are not supported on Armv8-R AArch64
+- Linux KVM does not support Armv8-R AArch64

 Changelog
 ---------